 According to Graham, even these rudimentary demos stirred strong emotions in playtesters.
-This instilled confidence in the three men to take the project further and launch it as a Kickstarter project.
+This instilled confidence in the three men to take it further and launch a Kickstarter project.
 He recalls thinking at the time, “If we can make them cry with that, you know, what could we do if we had some actual production value behind this and could tell a fuller story?”

 Following a successful Kickstarter and a partnership with publisher Ryot, Bela Messex—a game designer and programmer who’d recently launched his debut title Little Bug—joined the team.
 Along with engineer Richard Beer, he was instrumental in developing the idea of controlling the game by blinking.

 Ludonarrative harmony refers to the seamless relationship between story and gameplay.
-Titles like Portal and Dead Space have been praised to this end: these two games envelop the player in atmosphere and environmental storytelling, but neither elements overshadow or juxtapose the gameplay.
+Titles like Portal and Dead Space have been praised to this end: two games that envelop the player in their own brand of atmosphere and environmental storytelling, but that also ensure a special synergy between the script and game mechanics.
 Considering the novel method of control in Before Your Eyes, the team had to think carefully about how best to achieve their gameplay-story balance.

-Graham spoke of the push and pull between story and game design — a crucial force in realising the vision: “It was sort of Bela’s job to go ok, this is way out of scope.
+Graham spoke of the tug-of-war between story and game design — a crucial force in realizing the vision: “It was sort of Bela’s job to go ok, this is way out of scope.
 That was an important, like, eat your vegetables — let’s break this down, let’s essentialize this.
 There was a constant push and pull between design and story.
 I think out of that conflict came the most beautiful stuff in the game.”

-The above drills into the key aspects that made this game so special from a ludonarrative sense.
-Before Your Eyes deals with the impermanence of life and the inherent fragility of the human experience — something we all neglect to take notice of.
-This was a concept baked into the fundamental mechanics of the game: “In our game, the fail state is the blink.
+Before Your Eyes deals with the impermanence of life and the fragility of the human experience — something we all neglect to consider as we get wrapped up in our day-to-day lives.
+Concepts like this often form the backbone of many of our favorite books, films, and T.V. shows, but video games can explore life’s complexities differently due to the inherent feature of interactivity.
+The team exploited the medium’s unique utility for eliciting emotion through the core principles of the blink mechanic: “In our game, the fail state is the blink.
 If you blink you skip ahead, wherein most games failing sends you back to the beginning,” said Bela.

 About that script

 While their game was wholly unique, the team drew upon the successes of other indie titles.
 Independent developer Blendo and their 2013 title Thirty Flights of Loving was cited as an early influence.
-Further on in development, 2017’s What Remains of Edith Finch along with the IOS game Florence provided inspiration.
+Further on in development, the team was inspired by 2017’s What Remains of Edith Finch along with the IOS game Florence.
 They would also draw a lot from their own lives.

-The in-game home of the protagonist was modelled one-to-one on Oliver’s parent’s house.
-Even the madcap coyote character, tasked with orating the protagonist’s story to the gatekeeper of the afterlife, has his roots in the dev’s childhoods.
+The in-game home of the protagonist was modeled one-to-one on Oliver’s parent’s house.
+Even the madcap coyote — a character tasked with orating the protagonist’s story to the gatekeeper of the afterlife — has his roots in the dev’s childhoods.

-I was keen to know how the story developed in the beginning.
-“Early on, the conversations were always about regret, and we knew the game was going to be about the inevitability of time.”
-Graham told me.
+I was keen to know how the story developed in the beginning: “Early on, the conversations were always about regret, and we knew the game was going to be about the inevitability of time,” told Graham.
 He also touched on the sort of questions the team pondered during the planning stage: “The natural state of play is trying to hold onto these moments that you’re inevitably going to blink out of.
 How do we make this a game about acceptance? how do we get the player to go from the state where they’re trying to hold onto every moment…to then accepting the fact that they can’t?”